Embroidery

 Embroidery *

-On a scrap piece of fabric, try 5-8 different stitches that could be used for an embroidery project or a visible mending project.
+On a piece of fabric, try 8-10 different stitches that could be used for an embroidery project or a visible mending project.
+Do 5 basic stitches and 5 more decorative stitches.

 If you are a second or third-year student, try new and more difficult stitches.